Porcelain Crowns in Abington & Cheltenham, PA

 FAQs About Porcelain Crowns

 Porcelain crowns provide the perfect combination of strength and appearance.
-With proper care, porcelain crowns can last for decades, and because porcelain allows the light to reflect in a manner similar to your natural tooth enamel they are aesthetically superior.
+With proper care, porcelain crowns can last for decades, and because porcelain allows the light to reflect like your natural tooth enamel, they are aesthetically superior.
 Fully porcelain crowns also don’t include mercury or other toxic metals.

-Porcelain crowns are doubly reinforced by bonding agents and cement.
+Bonding agents and cement doubly reinforce porcelain crowns.
 Whereas PFM (Porcelain Fused to Metal) crowns only use cement to adhere to the tooth, porcelain crowns have the added bonding agent to make them stronger and last longer.

 There is no recovery after your dental crown is placed.
 You may have some residual feeling from the anesthesia we used when preparing your tooth for the crown, but that quickly dissipates.
 Otherwise, you can use your new crowned tooth immediately.